zoom/zoomapps-sample-js/README.md

 ## Usage

-To install the Zoom App, Navigate to the **Home Page URL** that you set in your browser and click the link to install.
+To install the Zoom App, Navigate to the **Home URL** that you set in your browser and click the link to install.

 After you authorize the app, Zoom will automatically open the app within the client.

-## Contribution

-Please send pull requests and issues to this project for any problems or suggestions that you have!

-Make sure that you install packages locally to pass pre-commit git hooks.

 ### Keeping secrets secret